UmbertoLeone/nodejs-server/README.md

 **Description:**

-This project is a Node.js application that manages a listening queue on Spotify.
+This project is a Node.js applicatio.
 It is built with TypeScript and uses a Postgres database.

 **Getting started:**